Fried Lumpiang Shanghai with hot sauce

 • 1 teaspoon chili flakes

-• Half teaspoon cornstarch
+• Half a teaspoon of cornstarch

 • A quarter cup of water